Winter has come. If you’ve been thinking about making a move, it’s time to answer the question: Is this the right season to buy?

 4 things every homebuyer needs to know about this winter’s housing market

 Maybe you’re sick of worrying about how much your rent may increase.
 You also might want to start growing your family’s wealth by building your home equity.
-Or, you could be like so many homeowners ready to trade up to a larger place to accommodate remote work and schooling.
+Or, you could be like so many homeowners ready to trade up to a larger place to accommodate remote work and/or schooling.